agera-sdk/previous-version-2/README.md

   - _Finding nodes_: The most common method for finding nodes by identifier is `by_path`, which accepts a node path.
   - _Node paths:_ Node paths are paths using the slash (`/`) separator and `..` and `.` portions.
 A `..` portion resolves to the parent and a `.` portion resolves to the current node.
 If a node path is absolute, that is, it starts with a path separator, it resolves a node relative to the topmost parent.
     - `node.get_path()` returns the absolute node path.
-  - _Node kinds:_ The `node.is::<NodeKind>` method can be used to test if a node is of a specific kind.
+  - _Node kinds:_ The `node.is::<NodeKind>` method can be used to test if a node is of a specific kind (it uses a private trait `NodeIs` that only the supported node kinds implement).
 Note that the set of node kinds cannot be extended.
 Node kinds have dedicated types for consulting their API documentation, such as `Button`.
 Calling `Button::new` returns a `Node`; however `Button` itself is not the `Node` type.
 The home API documentation for `rialight::graphics` has a list of supported node kinds, referencing the dedicated types.
   - _Node representation:_ Internally, a node kind holds internal data that is stored behind a `Arc` inside `Node`.
 The `Node` type contains a single internal `Arc` that refers to further data, including common properties and an union of node kinds (stored in an `Arc`).
   - _Chaining:_ Most of the `Node` methods, such as `set_visibility`, are chainable, returning a clone of the node's reference.
 These methods are defined similiarly to:
 ```rust